stacyphillipsea/historicfloodlevels/README.md

 * Made a local environment in which to run 310
 * Corrected date of Elin & Fergus peak from 9th Nov to 9th Dec: 158 records change their peak times and dates as a result
 * Updated the data_dict with the Ross on Wye data from MTS
+* Turned this into a function so could be used elsewhere

 ## Things to remember to run in VSCODE